 A door’s energy efficiency is based on the amount of glass the door has.
 Entry doors typically don’t have glass, and if they do, it is minimal.
 To earn the Energy Star rating, a door with little to no glass must have a U-factor less than or equal to 0.17.
 A door that has a lot of glass, like a sliding patio door, needs to have a U-factor of less than or equal to 0.30 to earn the Energy Star label.

-Let’s look at the energy efficiency and overall durability of each of these materials.
+Let’s explore the energy efficiency and overall durability of these materials to help you make an informed choice.

 Fiberglass exterior doors are among the strongest on the market.
 They’re also some of the most energy-efficient.
 Fiberglass is a poor conductor of heat, making it energy-efficient on its own, but when insulation is added, it’s hard to beat.
 For these reasons, Window World only sells and installs fiberglass entry doors with foam cores.